getodk/docs/odk1-src/briefcase-using.rst

     - :guilabel:`Export media files` enables exporting media files into the chosen export directory
     - :guilabel:`Ovewrite existing files` enables overwriting form instance data in the output files.
 The default behavior is to append data.
+    - :guilabel:`Split multiple selects` enables splitting multiple select fields (a.k.a. choice lists).
+Enabling this setting will create an extra output column per select option, with a `1` if the option was selected, or `0` otherwise.

+      This will affect only to select fields that have a static list of options, as opposed to selects that use dynamic `<itemset>` options.

     - :guilabel:`Pull before export` enables trying to pull the selected forms in case there are new form instances to be exported.

 #.
 Select the forms to export.